featured

 Benched.
 Simple but harsh answer.

-The Brazilian was improving slightly but nowhere near the level we expect from a player of his quality and experience even though we know he can be that game changer that we miss.
+The Brazilian was improving slightly but nowhere near the level we expect from a player of his quality even though we know he can be that game-changer that we miss.

 I didn't think that Carrick will go with Mbeumo as striker in these two games but to be honest, him as no 9, Dorgu down the left and Cunha being benched has actually worked out for all parties.